 Each of these has the potential to adversely affect your health.

-Today I’ll tell you about the last of the 5 artificial sweeteners.
+Today I’ll tell you about the last of the five artificial sweeteners.
 This one is called Neotame.

-Neotame is the new kid on the block.
-Approved in 2002 by the FDA, it is a new version of aspartame, and is manufactured by Monsanto, who manufactures Nutrasweet, a version of aspartame.
+Neotame is the new kid on the block and it is possible that you’ve never heard of it – there’s a good reason for that.
+Approved in 2002 by the FDA, it is a new version of aspartame and is manufactured by Monsanto, which manufactures Nutrasweet, a version of aspartame.

 With all the bad publicity Nutrasweet/aspartame has gotten, Monsanto’s hope with Neotame is that a new version of aspartame can help Monsanto maintain market share in the artificial sweetener business.

 Neotame is chemically related to aspartame and is much sweeter than aspartame, with a potency of approximately 7,000 to 13,000 times sweeter than sucrose (table sugar).

 It is 30 times sweeter than aspartame, so only a tiny amount is needed.
 Since the FDA does not require